 - As mentioned previously, Continuous Deployment of Workflow definitions from GitHub to Treasure Data

-- Determine the status of workflows submitted to Treasure Data
+- TD Console: Determine the status of workflows submitted to Treasure Data

-- Investigate errors that occurred in workflows submitted to Treasure Data
+- Troubleshoot errors that occurred in workflows submitted to Treasure Data

 Digdag vs Treasure Workflow

 Treasure Workflow currently allows for most of the functionality that Digdag, the underlying open source project, allows.
 But, there are a few exceptions.
-The following Digdag operators and functionality are not yet enabled when you submit workflows to Treasure Workflow cloud environment:
+Some Digdag operators and functionality are not yet enabled when you submit workflows to Treasure Workflow cloud environment:

-First, you can not currently run any arbitrary code scripts.
-These include:
+You can not currently run any arbitrary code scripts including:

 sh>for running shell scripts